 Pre -deployment QA Checklist Read the manual.
 Establish, use, and submit (with a reference and version #) a documented sensor preparation procedure (protocol).
-Should include cleaning sensor according to the manufacturer's procedures. a calibration lab). П View calibration specifications with a critical eye (don't presume the calibration is infallible).
+Should include cleaning sensor according to the manufacturer's procedures.
+Calibrate sensor against an accepted standard and document (with a reference and version #).
+Compare the sensor with an identical, calibrated sensor measuring the same thing in the same area (in a calibration lab).
+View calibration specifications with a critical eye (don't presume the calibration is infallible).
 Execute detailed review of calibrated data.
 Check the sensor history for past calibrations, including a plot over time of deviations from the standard for each (this will help identify trends such a progressively poorer performance).
 Maintain control of the plotted calibrations.
 Check the sensor history for past repairs, maintenance, and calibration.
-Consider storing and shipping information before deploying. o Heat, cold, vibration, etc. Provide detailed documentation when necessary.
+Consider storing and shipping information before deploying.
+Heat, cold, vibration, etc. Provide detailed documentation when necessary.
 Record operator/user experiences with this sensor after reading the manual.
 Search the literature for information on your particular sensor(s) to see what experiences other researchers may have had with the sensor(s).
 Establish and use a formal pre-deployment checklist.
 Ensure that technicians are well-trained.
 Use a visual tracking system for training to identify those technicians who are highly trained and then pair them with inexperienced technicians.
-Have data quality review chain.
-Dep ployment Checklist Scrape bio-fouling off platform.
+Have data quality review chain. quanty 20110 in Common Dep ployment Checklist Scrape bio-fouling off platform.
 Verify sensor serial numbers.
 Deploy and co-locate multiple sensors (attention to interference if too close).
-Perform visual inspection; take photos if possible (verify position of sensors, connectors, fouling, cable problems).
+Perform visual inspection; take photos if possible (verify position of sensors, connectors, fouling, cable problems, etc.).
+Conduct magnetic calibration within 5 km of the development location to reduce the influence of batteries and local magnetism.
 Verify instrument function at deployment site prior to site departure.
 Allot sufficient time for temperature equilibration.
 Monitor sensors for issues (freezing, fouling).
-Automate processing so you can monitor the initial deployment and confirm the sensor is working while still on-site.
+Automate processing so you can monitor the initial deployment and confirm the sensor is working while still onsite.
 Specify date/time for all recorded events and check to ensure proper time is set.
 Use GMT or UTC.
 Check software to ensure that the sensor configuration and calibration coefficients are correct.
-Also check sampling rates and other timed events, like wiping and time averaging.
+Also, check sampling rates and other timed events, like wiping and time averaging.
 Visually inspect data stream to ensure reasonable values.
-Compare up and down casts and/or dual sensors (if available). П Note weather conditions and members of field crew.
+Compare up and down casts and/or dual sensors (if available).
+Note weather conditions and members of field crew